-Staff Response: It is expected that entitlement of the parking garage will only occur as part of an Economic Development Agreement.
+Staff Response: Entitlement of the parking garage is only permitted as part of an Economic Development Agreement.

-• That Council consider the impact on the fire station by turning traffic left from Martin Luther King Jr. Boulevard onto North Street
+• That Council consider the impact on the fire station by southbound traffic turning left from Martin Luther King Jr. Boulevard onto North Street

-Staff Response: The Transportation Impact Analysis identifies the intersection to be monitored for signalization following completion of the parking garage.
+Staff Response: The Transportation Impact Analysis recommends monitoring the intersection to determine if signalization is required after the garage is in operation.